PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Related work

 Related to the problem of efficiency in HPO, cost-aware HPO explicitly accounts for the cost of the evaluations of different configurations.
 Previous work on cost-aware HPO for multi-fidelity algorithms such as CAHB~\citep{ivkin2021cost} keeps a tight control on the budget spent during the HPO process.
 This is different from our work, as we reduce the budget spent by terminating the HPO procedure early instead of allocating the compute budget in its entirety.
 Moreover, PASHA could be combined with CAHB to leverage the cost-based resources allocation.

-Recently, researchers considered dataset subsampling to speedup the search of the best hyperparameters or architectures. \citet{shim2021coreset} have combined coresets with PC-DARTS \citep{Xu2020PC-DARTS:Search} and showed that they can find well-performing architectures using only 10\% of the data and 8.8x less search time.
-Similarly, \citet{visalpara2021adata} have combined subset selection methods with the Tree-structured Parzen Estimator (TPE) for hyperparameter optimization \citep{bergstra2011TPE}.
+Recently, researchers considered dataset subsampling to speedup HPO and NAS. \citet{shim2021coreset} have combined coresets with PC-DARTS \citep{Xu2020PC-DARTS:Search} and showed that they can find well-performing architectures using only 10\% of the data and 8.8x less search time.
+Similarly, \citet{visalpara2021adata} have combined subset selection methods with the Tree-structured Parzen Estimator (TPE) for HPO \citep{bergstra2011TPE}.
 With a 5\% subset they obtained between an 8x to 10x speedup compared to standard TPE.
 However, in both cases it is difficult to say in advance what subsampling ratio to use.
 For example, the 10\% ratio in \citep{shim2021coreset} incurs no decrease in accuracy, while reducing further to 2\% leads to a substantial (2.6\%) drop in accuracy.
 In practice, it is difficult to find a trade-off between the time required for tuning (proportional to the subset size) and the loss of performance for the final model because these change, sometimes wildly, between datasets.
-We approach this issue in a principled way using our PASHA algorithm.

-\revised{Further, \citet{Zhou2020EcoNAS:Search} have observed that for a fixed number of iterations, rank consistency is better if we use more training samples and fewer epochs rather than fewer training samples and more epochs.
-This observation gives further motivation for using the whole dataset for HPO/NAS and using approaches like PASHA to save computational resources.}
+Further, \citet{Zhou2020EcoNAS:Search} have observed that for a fixed number of iterations, rank consistency is better if we use more training samples and fewer epochs rather than fewer training samples and more epochs.
+This observation gives further motivation for using the whole dataset for HPO/NAS and design new approaches, like PASHA, to save computational resources.